vkorehov/sonar/README.md

 ## Option B: Install required tools yourself on linux of your choice

-1. Checlout repo and cd into it
+1. Checkout repo and cd into it

 2. Install yourself: